 Where is Planet Snoopy?

-Planet Snoopy is part of Dorney Park and Wildwater Kingdom.
+Planet Snoopy is part of Dorney Park and Wildwater Kingdom in Allentown, Pennsylvania.
 It's easily accessible from Rt 78- so easy, in fact, that you can see it from the highway.
 It's very exciting for the little ones when you catch sight of the roller coasters and Snoopy's head off in the distance.
 It costs about $15 to park for the day (as of the publication date of this entry).
 The only positive is that the parking lot is fairly close to the park entrance.
 You won't need to take a tram, shuttle bus or airplane to actually get to the park.
 Another positive is that Planet Snoopy is located right on the edge of Dorney Park, so as soon as you get into the park, just head to the left and you'll find Snoopy's giant arch welcoming you.

 What's Inside of Planet Snoopy?